SLUR-m-Py/ATAC-seq_Simulation/DATA/README.md

 # Dataframes and input

+## A549

+### mapping_logs

++ Output mapping logs from alignment of sequenced reads generated from A549 ATAC-seq experiments

+### mapping_stats

++ Output mapping statistics on A549 ATAC-seq experiments

 ## BEDS

-+  Genomic counts ber 10 kb of whole fragments per kilobase per million.
++  Genomic counts ber 10 kb of whole fragments per kilobase per million for A549 and ENCODE samples

-    A549 - counts from ATAC-seq experiments performed in Roth et al.

-    ENCODE - counts from ATAC-seq experimetns downloaded from the encode project (see Roth et al.)

 ## ENCODE